Hartman Castle Preservation

 Who Are We?

 We are a grassroots, non-profit organization dedicated to saving the historic Hartman Castle.
 We are fortunate that we have been offered the opportunity to buy the home on its existing location, along with two additional historic buildings.
-Once restored, the site will once again a Gunnison treasure, to be enjoyed for generations to come.
+Once restored, the site will once again be a Gunnison treasure, to be enjoyed for generations to come.

 The Past